bartosz-bednarski/rend-pro-tasks/README.md

 npm run dev
 ```

-2. To run the project in prod:
+2. To run the project in prod build the app first
-2.1 Build app

 ```
 npm run build
 ```

-2.2 Run the project:
+Run app:

 ```
 npm start